 Supervision must be under a licensed professional counselor or licensed allied mental health professional who has had 20 clock hours of supervision training and the agreement has been approved by the board.

 Licensed as a professional counselor, social worker, psychologist, or psychiatrist.
-Supervisor must have board approved supervision training, either 1 semester hour or 20 clock hours.
+Supervisors must have board-approved supervision training, either 1 semester hour or 20 clock hours.

 Requirements for Out of State Applicants

 Licensure by reciprocity: If you hold a current, valid license in another state, and you have taken the exams given by Montana, you may apply for licensure in Montana without an exam.
 If you have not taken an examination to receive your current license, you will be asked to take the examination to become licensed in Montana.

 1.)
 Montana has no formal signed reciprocal agreement with any state.

 2.)
 All applications are reviewed on a case-by-case basis and formally approved by the board.

 3.)
 If your state’s licensure requirements meet or exceed Montana’s you may be able to license in Montana without examination.